bcrowell/karl/README.md

 ## Installing

 It's written in python3.
 Any changes required to make it work in python2 would probably be minimal, but I haven't tried.
-It requires the scipy and numpy libraries, which can be installed on a debian system by doing `apt-get install python-scipy3 python-numpy3`.
+It requires the scipy and numpy libraries, and the filepp utility, which can be installed on a debian system by doing `apt-get install python-scipy3 python-numpy3 filepp`.